 There’s a common idea that playing video games all day in your mom’s basement means that you’ll never amount to anything in life.
-At one point that may have been true, but in 2019, things are drastically different.
-Today, the gaming industry is a multibillion dollar business and by extension, there are tons of hobby gamers turned professional gamers who have turned their passion into a real life job.
-Many of these people have become gaming influencers by joining esports leagues, using their knowledge of gaming to consult with major companies, and building online communities that bring various people, specifically marginalized groups, together.
+At one point that may have been true, but today, things are drastically different.
+The gaming industry is a multibillion dollar business and by extension, there are tons of hobby gamers turned professional who have turned their passion into a real life job.
+Many Black gamers have become influencers by joining esports leagues, using their knowledge of gaming to consult with major companies, and building online communities that bring various people, specifically marginalized groups, together.

 King Jae TV

 Justin Nelson aka “King Jae” is a London-based competitive gamer, vlogger and product reviewer.
 His videos include intricate details about game play, characters, and honest reflections about the hottest games, like Tekken, Mortal Kombat, and more.